Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 In the implementation file, the scope resolution operator is included in function definitions in order to specify which class it is a part of.
 The function signatures must also match exactly, including name, parameters, and return type, in order for the member function to be properly implemented.
 # 1.5 C++ Details
+## Pointers
+Pointer variables store the addresses of the objects they point to.
+To declare a pointer, you use the * symbol.
+For example, to declare a pointer to an object, you would do " object* x".
+This, however, causes x to be uninitialized.
+To give it a value, you use the *new* keyword, which returns a pointer to the newly created object: "object* x = new object;".
+There are varying syntaxes for the zero parameter constructor, but this is the most common practice.
+For every *new* there must be a *delete*.
+In other programming languages, there is automatic garbage collection for when an object is no longer referenced, however, in C++, this is not the case.
+When you dynamically allocate an object using new, you must call delete.
+If you do not, the memory that was allocated for that object will not be freed for other use in the program causing memory leaks.
+For smaller programs, this is not normally a problem that is evident, however, as programs get bigger and bigger and take up more memory, these memory leaks cause crashes and other undefined behavior.
+When you call assingment or comparison operators on pointers, it applies to the memory address hold, not the values of the variables they point to.
+In order to access the value of a pointer, you must *dereference* it using the "*" symbol.
+To call a function on a pointer, you use the -> symbol (i.e. object->print_info()).
+This is the same thing as saying (*object).print_info(), however the -> symbol improves readability
+(syntaxic sugar).
+Another operator that can return a memory location is the & operator, also known as a reference.
+## Lvalues, Rvalues, and References

 # 1.6 Templates
 # 1.7 Using Matrices